Uncategorized

 Is it suitable for all types of association?

-Yes, whether you are a trade union, a federation, a cluster, a professional association, a business network or a thematic network, software such as SuperConnectr allows you to adapt membership levels and access rights, and adapt the way you use its member management software.
+Yes, whether you are a trade union, a federation, a cluster, a professional association, a business network or a thematic network, software such as SuperConnectr, allows you to adapt membership levels and access rights, and adapt the way you use its member management software.

 Can we also manage member companies?